aws-solutions-library-samples/guidance-for-visual-search-on-aws/README.md

 3. The Lambda Function then invokes Amazon Bedrock’s Titan Multimodal Embedding model to create vector embeddings for each product in the catalog, based on the primary image and description of the products.

-4. The Lambda Function finally persists these vector embeddings as a k-NN vectors, along with product meta-data in Amazon OpenSearch vector index.
+4. The Lambda Function finally persists these vector embeddings as a k-NN vectors, along with product meta-data in the vector store (e.g. Amazon OpenSearch or Amazon DocumentDB or Amazon Aurora, etc.).
 This index is used as the source for semantic image search

 5. The user initiates a visual search request through frontend application by uploading a product image.